2026 Virginia – Bombay Hook and Chincoteague NWR

 4. Day 4 Kiptopeke State Park and Eastern Shore of Virginia NWR

-Today we head south to to the tip of the Delmarva Peninsula and Kiptopeke State Park.
+Today we head south to the tip of the Delmarva Peninsula and Kiptopeke State Park.
 The hedgerows hold a nice variety of sparrows and migrant warblers, and we’ll check in at the hawk watch to see what raptors are moving and what else has been seen.
 One year we found a Yellow-crowned Night-Heron and a Snow Bunting on the rock jetties.
 We will hope to observe a songbird banding demonstration.

 The next stop is Eastern Shore of Virginia NWR, which contains extensive songbird habitat.
 Even more extensive marshes are good for Marsh Wren, Clapper and Virginia Rails, and perhaps an American Bittern or Short-eared Owl.
 We will certainly add a number of new species to our growing list of shorebirds and other aquatic species.